 6b.
 The BSF provides to the PCF for the UE the identity of the PCF for the PDU Session and the UE address for the requested SUPI and (DNN, S-NSSAI) combination via an Nbsf_Management_Notify operation.
 If a matching entry already exists in the BSF when step 6a is performed, this shall be immediately reported to the PCF for the UE.

 7a.
-The PCF for the UE may subscribe to the PCF for the PDU Session for the "application traffic start/stop" event (see TS 23.503 [20] clause 6.1.3.18), providing the UE address and the Application ID(s) and request notifications on start/stop of application traffic detected in a Npcf_PolicyAuthorization_Subscribe request.
+The PCF for the UE may subscribe to the PCF for the PDU Session for the "application traffic start/stop" event (see TS 23.503 [20] clause 6.1.3.18), providing the UE address and the Application Identifier(s) and request notifications on start/stop of application traffic detected in a Npcf_PolicyAuthorization_Subscribe request.

 7b.
 Application traffic start/stop detection is performed as described in steps 6 and 7 of Figure 4.16.14.2-1.